 The Learning Resource Center (LA 334) is an academic resource center available to all students.
 Tutoring is available through the Writing Center (LA 334), the Math Tutor Center (MATH 107), and Chemistry Tutoring (CSB 101).
 Tutoring in other subjects is available.
 Visit the LRC's website for additional information at

-The Counseling and Career Center (HPC 112/HPC 208)) offers free and confidential personal and career counseling to enrolled students.
+Counseling Services (UC 226) offers confidential personal and career testing and counseling to currently-enrolled UNO students.
 Vist the Center's website for additional information at http://counserv.uno.edu.

 Back to Top